|Dynamo lights installed on our delivery bike|

 An important advance is shaped lenses and use of indirect light from the LED source.
 This has made it possible to build extremely bright lights with a sharp cut off at the top which won't blind oncoming cyclists and drivers.
 It also means that more light goes where it is needed for you to see by because less is wasted in the wrong direction.

-We currently have four favourite LED headlights which we particularly recommend.
-Each also includes a retro-reflector which shows up in car headlights:
+We currently particularly recommend the following headlights.
+All but the Cyo also includes a retro-reflector which shows up in car headlights:

 - AXA Sprint 10 lux - a much lower cost light.
 In fact, a bargain at just €12.50.
-It's not so bright as the B&M Lyt or the Philips lamps, but still well in advance of what we used use ten years ago and I find it entirely adequate for riding in town where there are street lights.
+It's not so bright as the Union, B&M Lyt or the more expensive lamps, but still well in advance of what was available ten years ago and still entirely adequate for riding in town where there are street lights.
 Optional switch and stand light functions.

 Dynamo rear lights